 The U.S. Consulate General in Rio de Janeiro

 The Consulate General of the United States of America in Rio de Janeiro was established in November, 1971, when the Embassy was transferred to Brasília.
-Headed by a Consul General, the office is responsible for a broad range of consular and commercial functions and for coordination of United States Government activities in its Consular District, which covers the states of Rio de Janeiro, Minas Gerais, Espírito Santo and Bahia.
-The Consular Section has also consular jurisdiction over this region in Brazil, however, most applicants can now apply for a non-immigrant visa at any Consulate or the Embassy in Brazil, regardless of where they live in the Country.
+Headed by a Consul General, the office is responsible for a broad range of consular and commercial functions and for coordination of United States Government activities in its Consular District, which covers the states of Rio de Janeiro, Espírito Santo and Bahia.
+The Consular Section has also consular jurisdiction over this region in Brazil, (including Minas Gerais for American Citizen Services related issues).
+However, most applicants can now apply for a non-immigrant visa at any Consulate or the Embassy in Brazil, regardless of where they live in the Country.
 All Immigrant Visa cases and interviews in Brazil are conducted only at the Immigrant Visa Unit in the Consulate in Rio de Janeiro.

 Please consult the web pages with specific information on immigrant and non-immigrant visa applications.
 Many of its services, as described below, are of interest to U.S. citizens living in or visiting Rio or other parts of the Consular District.
 The Consulate General also houses offices of the Public Affairs Section, responsible for a wide range of cultural exchanges and information programs in the 5 States of the District.
 Besides the Department of State, other U.S. Government agencies having offices in Rio Consulate General include the Department of Defense, and the Library of Congress.
 The Consulate General occupies a building in the center of the city overlooking Guanabara Bay.
 The building was constructed in 1952 as the United States Embassy Chancery.